breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 Formally, an NFA is a 5-tuple $$\langle Q, \Sigma, \Delta, q_0, F \rangle$$, where $$Q$$ is a finite set of states, $$\Sigma$$ is the alphabet, $$\Delta :Q\times (\Sigma \cup \{\epsilon \})\rightarrow P(Q)$$ is the transition function, $$q_0 \in Q$$ is the initial state and $$F \subseteq Q$$ are the terminal states.
 An NFA can be represented as a [labeled transition system](https://www.cs.mcgill.ca/~prakash/Talks/lecture1.pdf), or directed graph whose adjacency matrix is defined by the transition function, with edge labels representing symbols from the alphabet and self-loops for each terminal state, both omitted for brevity.

-Typical implementations require cloning the NFA when multiple transitions are valid.
-Instead of cloning the machine, we can simulate the superposition of all states using a single vector:
+Typical [implementations](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton#Implementation) often require cloning the NFA when multiple transitions are valid, which can be inefficient.
+Instead of cloning the machine, we can simulate the superposition of all states using a single data structure:

 <table>
 <tr>